Tezsure/Tezster-CLI/README.md

 ```
 tezster list-accounts
 ```
-User can also activate and use an babylonnet faucet account with tezster to interact with babylonnet (test network of tezos) user has to download file from faucet : https://faucet.tzalpha.net/ After downloading from faucet you need to change the provider.
+User can also activate and use an carthagenet faucet account with tezster to interact with carthagenet (test network of tezos) user has to download file from faucet : https://faucet.tzalpha.net/ After downloading from faucet you need to change the provider.

 To check your current provider run